LiamOsler/Three-Molecules/README.md

 In contrast, see what happens when we load a different molecule where the origin is not at the center of the molecule (in this case, Sodium Stearate):
 ![Step-9-2](/screenshots/step-9-2.png)

+Therefore, we may want to center the molecule to the origin when we load it.
+More on this later.